Juneo-io/juneogo/tests/fixture/tmpnet/README.md

             ├── config.json                              // Common configuration (including defaults and pre-funded keys) ├── genesis.json                             // Genesis for all nodes
-            ├── network.env                              // Sets network dir env var to simplify network usage └── supernets                                  // Parent directory for supernet definitions ├─ supernet-a.json                         // Configuration for supernet-a and its chain(s)
+            ├── network.env                              // Sets network dir env var to simplify network usage └── subnets                                  // Parent directory for subnet definitions ├─ subnet-a.json                         // Configuration for subnet-a and its chain(s)
-                └─ supernet-b.json                         // Configuration for supernet-b and its chain(s)
+                └─ subnet-b.json                         // Configuration for subnet-b and its chain(s)
 ```

 ### Common networking configuration